Stemmi/st-emmi-konzerte/README.md

 done:

 to do:
+Optimize Frontend - Backend connection (see flow diagram):
+- Provide all neccessary data from the backend
+- Change getting in the Frontend
+- Delete old gettings from the Frontend
+- Delete old routes from the Backend

 ---
 PreviewContainer: - When user clicks on one of the listed blog post than she gets linked to the detail page /post/:id
 - Place a link in Mapbox popup to /post/:id